County Route 517 (New Jersey)

 County Route 517 (CR 517) is a county highway in the U.S. state of New Jersey.
-The highway extends 53.8 mi from Lamington Road (CR 523) in Tewksbury Township to the New York state line in Vernon Township where it continues as Orange County Route 26.
+The highway extends 53.8 mi from Lamington Road / Oldwick Road (CR 523) in Tewksbury to the New York state line in Vernon where it continues as Orange County Route 26.
 It passes through mostly rural and exurban communities.
 Its speed limit varies from as much as 50 mi/h to as little as 25 mi/h.

 Route description

-CR 517 begins at an intersection with CR 523 in the community of Oldwick in Tewksbury Township, Hunterdon County, heading north on two-lane undivided Main Street.
+CR 517 begins at an intersection with Lamington Road / Oldwick Road (CR 523) in the community of Oldwick in Tewksbury, Hunterdon County, heading north on two-lane undivided Main Street.
 The road passes homes and businesses before merging onto Joliet Street.
 At the intersection with King Street/Church Street, the route becomes Old Turnpike Road and leaves Oldwick to head into agricultural areas, curving more to the northwest.
 CR 517 makes a turn west into woodland before heading north again into a mix of woods, farms, and residential subdivisions.
-In this area, the route crosses CR 512.
+In this area, the route crosses the intersection with Fairmount Road West/Fairmount Road East (CR 512).

-A short distance past the CR 512 intersection in Fairmount, CR 517 crosses into Washington Township, Morris County and becomes Fairmount Road.
-The route continues through rural areas with residences as it makes a turn to the northwest and reaches the community of Long Valley, where there is an intersection with CR 513 in a business area.
-At this point, CR 517 becomes Schooleys Mountain Road and is also signed by its former designation of Route 24.
-The road heads northwest, immediately crossing the South Branch Raritan River as it heads into woodland.
-The road turns west into areas of woods and homes prior to heading north across forested Schooleys Mountain.
+A short distance past the intersection of Fairmount Road West/Fairmount Road East (CR 512) in Fairmount, CR 517 crosses into Washington Township, Morris County and becomes Fairmount Road.
+The route continues through rural areas with residences as it makes a turn to the northwest and reaches the community of Long Valley, where there is an intersection with West Mill Road/East Mill Road (CR 513) in a business area.
+At this point, CR 517 becomes Schooley’s Mountain Road and is also signed by its former designation of Route 24.
+The road heads northwest, immediately crossing the South Branch of the Raritan River as it heads into woodland.
+The road turns west into areas of woods and homes prior to heading north across forested Schooley’s Mountain.
 After crossing the mountain, CR 517 runs through a mix of farm fields and residential neighborhoods.